About the blue badge scheme

 - to park for longer than 12 hours a season ticket or paycards must be displayed for the whole duration of your stay

-Can badges from other countries be used in Jersey?
+Use badges from other countries in Jersey

-Yes.
 All European style blue badges are accepted in Jersey.

-Badges issued outside of the EU can be used at the discretion of the parking authority.
+Badges issued outside the EU can be used at the discretion of the parking authority.
 You should ask at Parking Control in Sand Street car park.

 UK badge holders should note that vehicles may not park on a yellow line at any time.